Introduction

 Important Considerations

-• All Rows from Left Table: The LEFT JOIN returns all rows from the left table, regardless of whether there is a match in the right table.
+LEFT JOINreturns all rows from the left table, regardless of whether there is a match in the right table. - NULL Values: When there is no match, the result set will contain

-• Performance: Joins can impact performance, especially on large datasets.
+NULLfor columns from the right table. - Performance: Joins can impact performance, especially on large datasets.
 Ensure appropriate indexing on the columns used in the join condition to optimize query performance.

-• Column Naming: If the joined tables have columns with the same name, use table aliases or fully qualify the column names to avoid ambiguity.
+- Column Naming: If the joined tables have columns with the same name, use table aliases or fully qualify the column names to avoid ambiguity.

 Example with Table Aliases